kizovo/wyn-svc-auth/README.md

       }
    }
    ```
-5. File & folder naming for: **Models**
-   - Use the name of the entity followed by "Model" suffix.
-   - Use PascalCase (also known as UpperCamelCase) for filenames.
-   - End the filename with ".ts" to indicate it's a TypeScript file.
-   Example: **UserModel.ts**
-6. File & folder naming for: **Handlers**
-   - Use the name of the entity followed by "Handler" suffix.
-   - Use PascalCase for filenames.
-   - End the filename with ".ts" to indicate it's a TypeScript file.
-   Example: **UserHandler.ts**
-7. File & folder naming for: **Services**
-   - Use the name of the entity followed by "Service" suffix.
-   - Use PascalCase for filenames.
-   - End the filename with ".ts" to indicate it's a TypeScript file.
-   Example: **UserService.ts**
-8. File & folder naming for: **Repositories**
-   - Use the name of the entity followed by "Repository" suffix.
-   - Use PascalCase for filenames.
-   - End the filename with ".ts" to indicate it's a TypeScript file.
-   Example: **UserRepository.ts**

 ## Basic Architecture
-- Application start from file: **src/index.ts**
+- Application starting point: **src/index.ts**
-- API route to define the URL path at: **src/Routes.ts**
+- API route URL path at: **src/routes.ts**
-- All env loaded at: **src/config.ts**
+- Config env preloaded at: **src/config.ts**
-- All global constant at: **src/constant.ts**
+- Put global constant here: **src/constant.ts**
-- Dependencies Injection at: **src/Setup.ts**
+- Dependency Injection for 3rd party at: **src/Setup.ts**

 ### Flow:
-  A request hit an endpoint that the path defined by **routes**, the request then will be catch by **handlers**.
+  A request send to an endpoint that the path defined in **routes**, the request then catch by **handlers**.
 One route only have one handler.
-Handler will act as a **request sanitizer** before it pass to a service and the response callback will be formatted as a standarized response before it sent back to the client.
+Handler will act as a **request sanitizer & validation** before it pass to a service and the response callback will be standarized across platform before sent it back to the client.
 Handler passes the request to a service.
-One handler only have one service, but one service may call several repositories. **Repositories** handle query to database.
+One handler only have one service, but one service may call several function or queries. **Queries** a query wrapper for querying database.

 ---
 ### Disclaimer
-Do not use this repository for production, if you insists to use it, you should known your own risks.
+Do not use this repository for production, if you insists to use, known your own risks.

 ---